tbazzan/floodisi/README.md

-# FLOOd Detection Integrating Spectral water Indices (FLOODISI)
+# FLOODISI - Flood Detection Integrating Spectral Water Indices

 A new and robust approach to open water mapping.